msampathkumar/datadriven/Project Submission.md

 # Methodology

-## Algorithms and Techniques

-As described in the introduction, a smart understanding of which water points will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.

-We will use familiar (inherently) multi-class Supervised Classifiers like Tree Algorithms(RF/GBT).
-As these models are easy to train, self-learning & evaluation nature make them a general good technique.

-During model selection, we will also explore One\-vs\-Rest Sklearn's MultiClassification Technique.
-As the data is unbalanced, we believe that a One\-vs\-Rest might perform well.

-We have tried following Algorithms to check which kind of family model fits well data with simple parameters.
-During

-    * GBT Trees
-    * Nearest Neighbors
-    * Random Forest
-    * Multi Class
-        * One vs Rest with Random Forest
-        * One vs One with Random Forest
-    * Parameter tuning
-    * XGBOOST

 ## Initial Project Design

 As shown in below image, we are going to do a step by step development progress on here.